On Weary Drivers, Records of Trees, and Parking Functions: Final Comments

 { \tikz[scale=0.23] { \draw[line width=0.7,line cap=round] (0,0) to [bend left=6] (1,1); \draw[line width=0.7,line cap=round] (0.2,0.95) to [bend right=3] (0.8,0.05); }} { \tikz[scale=0.23] { \draw[line width=0.7,line cap=round] (0.25,0) to [bend left=10] (1,1); \draw[line width=0.8,line cap=round] (0,0.35) to [bend right=1] (0.23,0); }}

-\item Richard Stanley and Mei Yin \cite{Stanley_parking} established an equidistribution result between Cayley trees and parking functions different from ours.
-However, their statistics are not preserved by our bijection.
-Indeed, observe that the following claims are \emph{false} for a general tree $T$ in $\T(n)$, although they may hold for particular examples (see \cite{Stanley_parking} for the appropiate definitions):
+\item Richard Stanley and Mei Yin \cite{Stanley_parking} established an equidistribution result between rooted trees and parking functions somewhat orthogonal to ours.
+However, none of their statistics are jointly equidistributed with the record statistic $\Rec$, not even with the coarser statistic $\rec$.
+Indeed, observe that the following statistics are not equidistributed when restricted to parking functions and rooted trees with exactly $n$ records (namely, subexceedant functions and increasing trees):